Last Updated: 8/25/2023 | August 25th, 2023

 Is there a Zika Risk in Costa Rica?

-While there are no reports of a Zika outbreak in the country, Costa Rica has had reported cases of the Zika virus.
+While there are no current reports of a Zika outbreak in the country, Costa Rica has had reported cases of the Zika virus.
 While risks are low, travelers are advised to take the following precautions:

 - Use mosquito repellent on your body to prevent bites and sleep under a mosquito net to avoid getting bit while when you’re asleep

 - Wear breathable garments that cover your arms and legs

 - Keep doors and windows closed as much as possible to prevent mosquitoes from entering your room

 - Pregnant women or couples considering pregnancy should consult a healthcare practitioner prior to travel